Oral Surgery Assistant Certification and Certificate Program Info

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics does not provide specific data for oral surgery assistants, but does report that dental assistants in general held more than 294,000 positions across the country in 2009 (www.bls.gov).
-The majority of those individuals worked for dentists' offices, physicians' offices or government agencies.
-The annual median salary of a dental assistant in 2009 was $33,230.
+The U.S. Bureau of Labor Statistics does not provide specific data for oral surgery assistants, but does report that dental assistants in general held 309,540 positions across the country in May 2013, and 25 percent growth is expected from 2012-2022 (www.bls.gov).
+The majority of those individuals worked for dentists' offices, physicians' offices or offices of physicians.
+Payscale.com reported in 2014 that oral surgery assistants earned a median annual wage of $36,629, though salaries overall ranged from $24,389 to $49,338 annually.

 The Dental Assisting National Board (DANB) offers Expanded Function Dental Assistant (EFDA) exams for the states of Washington, Oregon, New York, New Mexico, New Jersey, Missouri, Maryland, Delaware and Arizona.
 Specific requirements vary by state, and they can be found on the DANB website (www.danb.org).
 Some state use DANB's COA (Certified Orthodontic Assistant) certification or CDA (Certified Dental Assistant) as a requirement in order to perform expanded functions.